 Most investments never achieve that level of success of course, and in some cases they fail.
 “One thing that makes this asset class so complicated and difficult is that you need to recognize that you're going to make mistakes,” says Freer.

 Wendt recalls investing in American Classic Voyages, a venture seeking to disrupt the maritime industry, which was protected by federal regulations.
-The company planned to build cruise ships in the United States and seek to capitalize on demand for cruises to Hawaii.
+The company planned to build cruise ships in the United States and sought to capitalize on demand for cruises to Hawaii.
 “They raised the capital, hired a dream management team, but the shipyard was unable to successfully build the cruise ship,” says Wendt.
 Ultimately the company failed.
 The lesson?
 “If something's never been done before, don't assume it can be done.”

-With regard to the fund’s successes, they’ve had one thing in common.
-All were held for more than a year.
 “Whenever I make an investment, step one is to make sure I understand why I'm buying a stock and how I think it will be successful,” says Wendt.
 “And as long as that thesis doesn't change, I will tend to stick with the investment for years.
 If the thesis changes, or if a stock goes up too fast, I'll sell it.
 But otherwise I'm pretty stubborn.
 I try to be patient with growth companies.

 “At Capital Group, we have the luxury of truly thinking long term,” says Wendt.
 “Portfolio manager compensation is largely based on an eight-year time frame, which is unique in our industry and allows us to be patient investors.
 This long-term perspective enables us to look ahead to 2030 and invest in some of these small-cap dreamers that could eventually lead the next wave of global innovation.”